Sony PlayStation 2

 2005

 Resident Evil 4 revolutionized the survival/horror genre.
-The game’s new “over the shoulder” perspective was more liberating than the static camera angles that previous Resident Evil games used, and it gave players more control over their movement.
+The game’s new over-the-shoulder perspective was more liberating than the static camera angles that previous Resident Evil games used, and it gave players more control over their movement.
 The aiming and shooting dynamics were also retooled and allowed for more precision.
 These new conventions put more focus on action and allowed for epic shootouts involving crowds of zombies in open areas.
 Improved enemy AI, an new inventory system, and one awesome boss battle after another round out the reasons why Resident Evil 4 is held in high acclaim.
 During the development phase of Resident Evil 4, the game’s director (Shinji Mikami) insisted that he’d cut his head off with a chainsaw if the game were to ever be released on a system other than the GameCube.
 Much to the chagrin of PlayStation 2 owners, Mikami had to eat his words.
 Characters in the PS2 version were remodeled with fewer polygons, and some of the more complex lighting and texture effects from the GameCube were removed.
 The PS2 version made up for these technical differences by including new bonuses and a handful of exclusive side missions.
-The PlayStation 2 was the dominant console of its day, so it would have been tragic if the console missed out on the best game of the generation.
+The PlayStation 2 was the dominant console of its day, so it would have been tragic if it missed out on the best game of the generation.

 Do you agree with this list?
 Let us know what you think by leaving a comment below.
 Your opinion matters!